Taking care of your first ant colony!

 If necessary, apply a thin layer of anti-escape agent along the top edge of the outer chamber.
 This will allow you to open the lid at any time without any unexpected escapes.
 Note that this agent needs to dry (it will turn slightly white) before connecting it to the colony.

-Offer food to an ant colony
+Offer food to ant colony

 You can offer the colony various nutrients in the open air, such as seeds and a small insect, or some honey or sugar water, once or twice a week.
 Offer the colony new nutrients as needed.